jina-ai/clip-as-service/README.md

 <details>
 <summary>or download TTL dataset, unzip, load manually</summary>

-Alternatively, you can go to [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset) official website, unzip and load images as follows:
+Alternatively, you can go to [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset) official website, unzip and load images:

 ```python
 from docarray import DocumentArray